colbyford/dolly-on-azure-functions/README.md

 ## Dolly on GPU-enable K8s

-For a walkthrough on how to deploy a GPU-enabled Azure Kubernetes cluster, see [GPU-on-AKS/Readme.md](GPU-on-AKS/README.md).
+For a walkthrough on how to deploy a GPU-enabled Azure Kubernetes cluster for Dolly, see [GPU-on-AKS/Readme.md](GPU-on-AKS/README.md).